guillaume-hoareau/protect-data-on-linuxone-with-pervasive-encryption/part2.md

-# Welcome to the Step 2 about starting an ELK on LinuxONE for Monitoring Cryptographic Activities

-Step 2 - Building and deploying ELK docker images to IBM Cloud private
+# Welcome in Step 2 about building and deploying ELK docker images to IBM Cloud private

-Part 1 - Build the Docker image
-Part 2 - Deploy the docker image to IBM Cloud private

 In this part, you will learn how to monitor captured LinuxONE crypto activity thanks to APIs.
 You will send these captured information to a no-slq database (Elasticsearch Database).

+## Agenda of this Step 2 is the following:
+1. What the ELK..?!
+2. What to Keep in mind about ELK?
+Build the Docker image
+2. Deploy the docker image to IBM Cloud private

+# ELK Stands for ElasticSearch Logstach Kibana

 ## What the ELK..?!
 Elasticsearch is a search engine based on Lucene.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 Elasticsearch is developed in Java and is released as open source under the terms of the Apache License.
 Official clients are available in Java, .NET (C#), PHP, Python, Apache Groovy, Ruby and many other languages.
 According to the DB-Engines ranking, Elasticsearch is the most popular enterprise search engine followed by Apache Solr, also based on Lucene.